The module structure of the equivariant K-theory of the based loop group of SU(2): Introduction

 \section{Introduction}

 Let $G$ be a compact connected Lie group.
 The $G$-equivariant topological $K$-theory~$K_G^*(X)$ of a topological $G$-space~$X$ is an object of intrinsic interest, carrying information about~$X$ which reflects the $G$-action on~$X$.
 The space $G$ itself, with $G$ acting by conjugation, and its space of (continuous) based loops~$\Omega G$ with the induced (pointwise) action, are two examples of natural and important $G$-spaces.
 For Lie groups~$G$, the ordinary and Borel-equivariant cohomology rings $H^*(G)$, $H^*(\Omega G)$, $H_G^*(G)$, and $H_G^*(\Omega G)$ were computed decades ago (with contributions from many people), and these results are by now considered classical; the same is true of the computations of the ordinary $K$-theory rings $K^*(G)$ and~$K^*(\Omega G)$.
-However, computing equivariant $K$-theory of these spaces proved to be more difficult.
+A brief account of some of these `classical' results is contained in Section~\ref{sec:history}.
+However, computing the \emph{equivariant} $K$-theory of these spaces proved to be more difficult.
 For instance, $K^*_G(G)$ was only recently computed by Brylinski and Zhang in 2000~\cite{BryZha00}.

+The chief contribution of this manuscript is a concrete computation of the module structure of $K^*_G(\Omega G)$ for the specific case $G =SU(2)$.
+In addition to being of basic interest, this computation is also motivated by questions from symplectic geometry which we briefly describe at the end of this introduction.
+For now we note that, at the beginning of work on this manuscript, our goal was a full and explicit computation of both the module and product structures of $K^*_G (\Omega G)$ when $G = SU(2)$.
+The present manuscript describes the module structure, while the product structure is computed in the companion paper (\cite{HarJefSel12b}).